 Web Resources.

 The Department of Revenue has a web page dedicated to combined reporting issues, including:

-- Related forms and their instructions
+- · Related forms and their instructions

-- Common questions
+- Common guestions

 - Publications on specific tax topics

 - The Wisconsin Tax Bulletin

 - A home page specifically for combined reporting topics

 - Links to the Wisconsin Statutes and Administrative Code

-For questions that do not relate to combined reporting, the web page also has a library of frequently asked questions on general business tax topics, available at: revenue.wi.gov/faqs/index.html Contact Information.
+For questions that do not relate to combined reporting, the web page also has a library of frequently asked questions on general business tax topics, available at: revenue.wi.gov/faqs/index.html

+Contact Information.

 If you cannot find the answer to your question in the resources available on the Department of Revenue's web page, contact the Department using any of the following methods:

-- E-mail your question to: revenue.wi.gov/Pages/ContactUs/dorhelp.aspx?subject=dorfranchise - Call (608) 266-2772
+- E-mail your question to: DORFranchise@wisconsin.gov - Call (608) 266-2772